ys1998/desktop-buddy/README.md

 # Desktop-Buddy
 A desktop manager written in python to carry out several basic tasks

-Clone the repository on your machine and launch the application by calling python gui.py from the command line after moving to the directory containing the cloned repo.
+Clone/download the repository on your machine and launch the application by calling python gui.py from the command line after moving to the directory containing the cloned repo.